 Some companies take these operational efficiencies even further with robotic devices.
 CaliBurger uses Flippy, an AI robot from Miso Robotics, to perform repetitive physical tasks such as frying, grilling, and plating.
 And, given that 60% of people would be comfortable if AI recommended what to eat based on their personal medical history and goals, it isn’t too surprising to hear that Sushi Singularity uses a robot arm to select precise ingredients for sushi that is nutritionally customized for each customer’s health needs.

 AI has been transforming the restaurant industry for more than a decade, and the speed of this transformation has drastically increased in the last couple of years.
 Whether the task is ordering, payments, fulfillment, service, or operations, disruptive leaders are taking full advantage of artificial intelligence to innovate and deliver best in class services throughout every stage of the customer journey.
 Are you a disruptive leader or disruptee?
-If you’re curious about how your company will fare in a world of disruption, use our free assessment tool to evaluate your company’s efforts and better understand how you can future proof your business.

 The 2019 AI in Practice blog post series is based on Sklar Wilton & Associates 3rd annual AI tracker.
 In partnership with Canadian Viewpoint, 1008 adults in Canada, balanced to Statistics Canada demographics on age, gender, region, and French/English language, completed a 20-minute self-administered questionnaire in August 2019.
 As with all non-probability samples using access panels, margin of error cannot be calculated, and results are subject to both sampling and non-sampling error.
 Learn more from the 2018 AI tracker, and the 2017 AI tracker.